Retail Fraud Attorneys in Michigan

 - Typical video surveillance equipment used by major retailers and smaller stores

-- The psychology and human assessment of theft and fraud behaviors along with identification of cues, symptoms and affects.
+- The psychology and human assessment of theft and fraud behaviors along with identification of cues, symptoms, and effects.

 - Alternative sentencing options, and therapeutic options available

 We have existing relationships with area treatment and therapist providers to ensure our clients have a full range of options to cater to any geographical and financial circumstances.